 We may earn a commission if you make a purchase through the links on our website.

 IPAM?
-What is it and How to Use it to Manage IP Address & DHCP
+What is it and How to Use it to Manage IP Addresses & DHCP

-Managing Hundreds, if not Thousands, of IP connected devices can be a big pain – But imagine trying to keep track of which IP Address is assigned to each device, which the dhcp lease is up or when the IP has changed?
+Managing hundreds, if not thousands, of IP connected devices can be a big pain, but imagine trying to keep track of which IP address is assigned to each device, which dhcp lease is up or when the IP has changed?
+Well you are in luck, as there is a solution to managing IP addressing tracking issues.
+This is what we call IPAM solution.

 Here is our list of the eight best IPAMs to manage IP addresses:

-- SolarWinds IP Address Manager – EDITOR’S CHOICE This flexible on-premises package is an IPAM but it also has integrated DHCP and DNS servers built in to create a full DDI solution.
-You can also choose to use third-party or native Microsoft DHCP and DNS systems with this tool.
+1. SolarWinds IP Address Manager – EDITOR’S CHOICE Flexible on-premises package is an IPAM but also has integrated DHCP and DNS servers built in to create a full DDI solution.
+Choose to use third-party or native Microsoft DHCP and DNS systems with this tool.
 Runs on Windows Server.
 Start a 30-day free trial.

-- BlueCat Address Manager This IPAM is part of a full DDI solution and it offers the option to create an overlay network address strategy that can feed through an SD-WAN system to integrate multiple sites and cloud platforms into a single network.
+2. BlueCat Address Manager Part of a full DDI solution and offers the option to create an overlay network address strategy that can feed through an SD-WAN system to integrate multiple sites and cloud platforms into a single network.
 This is a cloud-based service.

-- Infoblox IP Address Manager This IPAM is part of a DDI package that is delivered as a SaaS solution and will be of particular interest to multi-site businesses.
+3. Infoblox IP Address Manager Part of a DDI package that is delivered as a SaaS solution and will be of interest to multi-site businesses.

-- The NOC Project This is an Operational Support System that includes much more than just an IPAM.
+4. The NOC Project Operational Support System that includes much more than just an IPAM.
 The package has a DNS server but no GHCP server; it includes routing and network management support.
-This is a free package that installs on Linux and FreeBSD.
+Free package that installs on Linux and FreeBSD.

-- BT Diamond IP This is a virtual appliance that runs on a cloud platform or on site over Hyper-V or VMWare and connects through to associated DHCP and DNS servers.
+5. BT Diamond IP Virtual appliance that runs on a cloud platform or on site over Hyper-V or VMWare, and connects through to associated DHCP and DNS servers.

-- SolidSever IPAM for Microsoft This standalone software solution will work with the native DNS and DHCP servers built into Windows to form a DDI.
+6. SolidSever IPAM for Microsoft Standalone software solution works with the native DNS and DHCP servers built into Windows to form a DDI.
 Runs on Windows Server.
-A DDI suite is also available as a network appliance.
+DDI suite is also available as a network appliance.

-- Crypton Easy IP This IPAM software package works on virtualizations – either installed on your chosen cloud platform or run on site over VMWare or Citrix.
+7. Crypton Easy IP Works on virtualizations – either installed on your chosen cloud platform or run on site over VMWare or Citrix.

-- Windows Server 2016 IPAM This IPAM is already available on your server if you are running Windows Server 2016 and it is also packaged in with Windows Server 2019 and Windows Server 2022.
+8. Windows Server 2016 IPAM Already available on your server if you are running Windows Server 2016 and also packaged in with Windows Server 2019 and Windows Server 2022.

 What is IPAM?